WOMAN 2020: What to Expect

 I will be photographing you from head to toe so you will be able to see your toes and fingernails in case you'd like to get a manicure/pedicure beforehand.
 I prefer to photograph in bare feet.
 It’s just easier to move around.

 Please arrive ready to shoot.

 During Your Shoot.
-At the beginning of our session I’ll start out by giving you some direction about how to stand.
-I know it can be a little nerve-wrecking at first (everyone I’ve shot is) but the best way to lose those nerves is to start moving.
-Moving makes you more comfortable, so shake it off, lean on things, pull out old dance background or yoga moves, smile, don't smile, put your hands in your hair, cross your arms and do whatever you're feeling.
-It will just be you, me, a camera and some music.
-My goal is to capture the best of YOU and since this is digital, I’ve got plenty of card space.
+At the beginning of our session I’ll start out by giving you some direction about how to stand in the space we’ve chosen.
+I know it can be a little nerve-wrecking at first (every single person I’ve photographed is) but the best way to lose those nerves is to start moving.
+I promise you will forget about the camera after about 5 minutes.

 If you think you’ll be nervous, you can also bring something to do if that makes you more comfortable.
 Paint your nails, click a pen, blow some big pink bubbles, drink a cup of tea, read a book, knit, paint, draw, dance, do yoga.
 These things are all apart of you and show your personality.